timnew/timnew.github.com/source/_posts/2013-06-21-android-sqlite-database-requires-special-table.md

----
 layout: post
-title: "Android SQLite database requires special table"
+title: Android SQLite database requires special table
-description: ""
-date: 2013-06-21 00:03
 comments: true
-categories:
-category: android
+categories: android
 tags:
   - android
   - sqlite
   - table
   - crash
   - exception
   - android_metadata
-sharing: true
-footer: false
-published: true
+date: 2013-06-21 08:00:00
 ---
 I'm working on an Android application recently.
 During the development, our new app inherited a legacy SQLite database that created by a WinCE application.

 Android announce that it supports the SQLite database, so we don't worry about that too much.
 But when we try to open the legacy database with  `SQLiteDatabase.openDatabase`, it throws exception on our face!